Section 2: End of the NPL

 League officials were also accused of corruption and illegal activities.
-William Lemke, a League lawyer, manipulated state funds to pay for a $20,000 ($230,000 today) house for his family.
+William Lemke, a League lawyer, manipulated state funds to pay for a $20,000 ($230,000 today) house for his family when the average home cost about $3,000.
 A.C.
 Townley, one of the founders of the League (but not an elected official,) had been convicted in 1919 for conspiring to obstruct the military draft during the war.

 Ironically, the League itself contributed to its end by passing an amendment to the North Dakota constitution which allowed for the recall of state, county, congressional, judicial, or legislative officials.
 The amendment was approved by a wide margin of voters in the March 1920 presidential primary election.
 (See Document 1.)
 Recall requires that at least 30 per cent of the voters who voted in the previous election sign a petition asking for a special election.
 The election must be held 40 to 45 days after the petition is filed.

 In 1921, recall petitions were filed against Governor Frazier, Attorney General William Lemke, and Commissioner of Agriculture John N. Hagan.
 On October 28, voters turned the three League officials out of office in a close vote.
 Ragnvald Nestos, the IVA candidate, was elected governor.
 The NPL delayed the change of leadership when it argued that the election was not conducted legally.
 However, the North Dakota Supreme Court declared the election valid.
 Nestos was sworn in as governor on November 23, 1921.